Chirag-v09/Sign-Language-Detection/README.md

 # Sign-Language-Detection
-## Mobile Deployment Done
+##  Deployment Done
 ## Web Deployment Done

 Real-Time Sign Language Detection Project using a WebCam.
-This Project is done and I deploy it on both Mobile and Web Server.
+This Project is done and I deploy it on both  and Web Server.

 Download link for dataset: https://www.kaggle.com/grassknoted/asl-alphabet/kernels

 Here I using the pre-trained model i.e Mobilenet_v2

-Due to Hardware restriction, I train tghe Model on Kaggle playground.
+Due to Hardware restriction, I train the Model on Kaggle playground.
 Validation Accuracy = 0.9947917 and Validation Loss = 0.03621217922773212

 Main File :- "Sign Language Detection (kaggle).ipynb" and "Real Done.py"